cs4485-s25-alagar-t7/gas/docs/Meeting Minutes/Meeting Minutes - April 8th.md

 specify what the "adds" are, clarify the naming of the buttons. don't put add button at the bottom, maybe put it next to create new semester change the add to "continue" or something
-"make the add graders from previous semester" -> we have
+"make the add graders from previous semester" -> we have -Combine "Create new" "create new popup" and "history" page into one documents
+- also should have three different upload section

 ### Candidate View: